phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a9-zynq7000/armv7a9-zynq7000-zedboard.md

 ### Loading plo from NOR flash

-**This version is possible only if you have already flashed Phoenix-RTOS system image to this board before!**
+**This version is possible only if you have already flashed Feniks-RTOS system image to this board before!**

 - To allow loading from NOR flash, set the jumpers to the following configuration (`JP11`: `110`, `JP10`: `011`, `JP9`: `110`, `JP8`: `110`, `JP7`: `110`):